 Then it was time to piece it together.

 Working with interview footage is always a challenge.
 These are not actors.
 These are, in all likelihood, people who never even considered a life in the theater.
-So at this point, that script so painstakingly drafted and reviewed and rewritten and re-reviewed well-nigh to death, becomes nothing more than an outline – a rough sketch of ideas, as you work with the material at hand.
+So at this point, the narrative was created from an outline based on what the doctors said.

-When all was said and done, I think we pulled together a video that accomplishes all of our video goals and more.
-Only time will tell if it helps people to choose Everett when they’re deciding where to go for treatment, but you can be sure we’ll be tracking the stats on it.
-We’re proud to present the Providence Regional Cancer Partnership video.
+When all was said and done, a video was created that accomplishes all of our client’s goals and more.
+Only time will tell if it helps people to choose this world class facility with amazing doctors, for their treatment, right here in Everett.